amin3d/mega-menu/readme.txt

 == Installation ==

 1. Install the plugin in WordPress & activate it.
-1. Setup the page hierarchy the way you want it to display
+1. [register](http://codex.wordpress.org/Function_Reference/register_nav_menu) a menu location in your theme.
-1. Setup the menu structure under Options -> Mega Menu
+1. Setup the menu hierarchy under Appearance -> Menu.
+1. Assign the menu from step 3 to the menu location in step 2.
-1. Use one of the shortcodes to display a menu
+1. Use one of the shortcodes to display a menu.

 = Shortcodes =